Emergency Medicine Research

 Click here for more information regarding the EDRA Program.

 Research Funding and Academic Productivity

-The Department of Emergency Medicine at the University of Rochester is proud of the level of extramural funding and academic productivity of our faculty.
-The department ranks nationally in the top 10 emergency medicine departments for NIH funding annually and has also received funding from local, state, federal and private foundation grants.
+The University of Rochester Department of Emergency Medicine Research ranks nationally in the top 10 emergency medicine departments for NIH funding annually, and has also received funding from local, state, federal and private foundation grants.

 Our faculty publish numerous peer-reviewed journal articles each year.
-Click here for current publications or browse to the specific research interest pages in the welcome message above.
+Click here to review current publications.

 - December 2014